-Long tailed lizards can tolerate gentle handling, but you should never grab them by the tail.
+Long-tailed lizards can tolerate gentle handling, but you should never grab them by the tail.
 They can usually be housed in small groups, though males may fight if put in the same enclosure.

 A mulch, peat moss, or forest bark type substrate is usually recommended since it helps retain humidity.
 Paper towels can also work for easy cleaning.
 Sand or wood chips are not recommended due to accidental ingestion and impaction concerns.

 Within the cage, you should provide a variety of branches, cork bark, plants (live or silk), and vines to provide lots of hiding spots and climbing space.
 A shallow water dish should also be provided for clean, fresh water.

 During the day you need to provide your long-tailed lizard with a basking spot of between 90 and 95 degrees, and an ambient temperature between 75 and 85 degrees to provide a proper thermal gradient.
 At night, temperatures should be between 65 and 75 degrees; if it's too much lower, your lizard may become ill.

 Heat lamps with various heat bulbs or ceramic heat elements can be used to provide heat.
 Undertank heaters alone may not be sufficient to maintain ambient air temperatures for long-tailed lizards as these lizards spend a lot of time off the ground.
 At night, use a red or purple night time bulb or ceramic element if necessary (rather than a bright white light).